|The Olympia Mountaineers|

 Our library collection consists of around 1400 titles, including books, maps, games, picture puzzles, atlases, DVDs, CDs, and videos.
 Subject areas include: biking; hiking; climbing rock, ice, and glaciers; backpacking; snowshoeing; backcountry skiing; sea kayaking; whitewater boating; running; caving; natural history; environmental issues; fitness and training; first aid; photography; and some history and cultural information relevant to the Pacific Northwest.
 For the various activities, there are books on where to go (both in the United States and in foreign countries) and how to do it, as well as histories and stories.
 We have a good selection of books for children to read and books about doing activities with children.
 We have virtually all the books published by Mountaineers Books and by many other publishers.

 To check out a book, you can either go to the Library at Maxine Dunkelman's house (see below) or she might meet you somewhere with the books you want.
 You can also arrange for Maxine to bring your book requests to the next Mountaineer event.
 Call or email to arrange a time and place.
 You can usually keep the books for a couple of months.
 Feel free to take the books on your next trip, just protect them in a good waterproof bag.
-Books may be returned at a potluck, to Maxine at her house or at The Bike Stand / Centro - just have staff place in decorated box marked "The Mountaineers" behind the cashier with your name on the item.
+Books may be returned at a potluck, to Maxine at her house or at The Olympia Gear Exchange - just have staff place in decorated box marked "The Mountaineers" behind the cashier with your name on the item.

 How do I get a projector and/or the laptop?